saraswathy9/terraform-docker-project/README.md

 ---

-## Free Tier Notes
-`t2.micro` is AWS's standard free-tier-eligible instance type, but whether it's actually free depends on your **AWS account's creation date** — this changed on July 15, 2025:
-- **Accounts created before July 15, 2025**: 750 hours/month of
-  `t2.micro` free for the first 12 months (enough to run one instance 24/7 at no cost).
-- **Accounts created on or after July 15, 2025**: no per-service 12-month EC2 allowance.
-Instead you get a one-time $200 credit usable over 6 months, then standard billing applies (~$8–9/month for `t2.micro` if left running continuously).

-This is an AWS account-level policy, not something the Terraform code controls.
-Either way, running `terraform destroy` right after you're done testing keeps actual cost close to zero — a few minutes or hours of a `t2.micro` costs a fraction of a cent even outside the free tier.

 ## Notes
 - `.gitignore` deliberately excludes `.terraform/` and `*.tfstate` — state files can contain resource details and should never be